Leadership and the One Minute Manager…

 # 16 … You want to stretch them, but you don’t want to make the goals so difficult that they’re unattainable and the individual gets demotivated.
 Help people take baby steps that take them out of their comfort zone a little bit, but also make sure the goals aren’t so big the person can never achieve them.

-# 17 Everyone is a potential high performer some people just need a little help along the way.
-It’s our job to help everyone we can be self-sufficient as quickly as possible.
+# 17 Everyone is a potential high performer.
+Some people just need a little help along the way.
+It’s our job to help everyone we can to be self-sufficient as quickly as possible.
 We are really in the “potential development” business.
 Everyone has a seed of greatness within them.
 It’s our job to cultivate that seed until it harvests.

 About the Book